 The Captain of the Lil’ Diamond II was not only knowledgeable, but great with the kids.
 He gave us an animated history of the canal and lock system.
 Each child got a chance to steer the boat.
 And then the best part — moving through the working Lock 18.

-When it’s time to rest, I recommend the Herkimer Motel and Suites – a clean, comfortable facility in a perfect location.
-There are also several excellent campgrounds and bed & breakfasts in the Herkimer area.
+There are several hotels, bed & breakfasts, and campgrounds in the Herkimer area.
 For dinner, be sure to check out beautiful Beardslee Castle in nearby Little Falls, NY, which is known for its ghost stories (and the food is amazing, too!).

 If you have a few days in the Herkimer area, check out Fort Herkimer, a Revolutionary War site that is discussed on the Lock 18 boat tour.
 There’s a wonderful campground and opportunities for fishing, canoeing and kayaking.
 Or bike along State Bicycle Route 5.
 And just a 45 minute drive south is the National Baseball Hall of Fame in Cooperstown.